Table Of Contents

 Dario Argento’s Museum of Horrors.

 This church in Rome displays human bones.
 To be precise, its crypt houses the bones of about 4,000 friars.
-The special feature is that the bones were used to decorate the walls of the five chapels.
+What is special about this spooky place is that the bones were used to decorate the walls of the five chapels.
 The intent is to make it clear that the body serves only to house the soul.

 Doll Hospital